Laws, LL.M.

 Students must complete two additional courses relevant to their research area.
 One of these courses may be taken outside the Faculty of Law.
 Course selection must be approved by the student’s supervisor.

-Thesis must be complete by July 1 to enable timely review before the Faculty of Graduate Studies’ deadline at the end of August.
+Thesis must be complete by July 1 to enable timely review before the Faculty of Graduate and Postdoctoral Studies’ deadline at the end of August.

 Course-based Route